babu-srinivasan/amazon-transcribe-streaming-client-ts/README.md

-LCA Client utility makes it easier to test Call Event Processors and LCA UI without having to actually make a phone call.
-Simulates LCA call events required by Call Event Processor.
-Uses call recording (stereo file) as input and writes the events to LCA's KDS (integration layer).
-Supports both TCA and Standard transcribe modes.
+Transcribe streaming client utility makes it easier to test Transcribe streaming API by streaming an audio file to Transcribe service.
+Uses supported audio recording as input and writes the transcriptions to the console.
+Supports Standard transcribe mode.

 ## How to use
 The code runs locally from your terminal command line or from cloud shell/cloud9 command line.